mudassirl6/mudassirl6/README.md

 # 💫 About Me:
-🔭 I’m currently working on AI ML GEN AI<br>👯 I’m looking to collaborate on ML GEN AI<br>🤝 I’m looking for help with CNN<br>🌱 I’m currently learning GEN AI , JAVA<br>💬 Ask me about ML<br>⚡ Fun fact<br><br>The "computer bug" was a real bug:<br>The term "computer bug" originated from an actual moth found stuck<br> inside a Harvard computer in 1947, causing a malfunction
+🔭 I’m currently working on GEN AI<br>👯 I’m looking to collaborate on ML GEN AI<br>🤝 I’m looking for help with DEPLOYMENT<br>🌱 I’m currently learning GEN AI , JAVA<br>💬 Ask me about ML<br>⚡ Fun fact<br><br>The "computer bug" was a real bug:<br>The term "computer bug" originated from an actual moth found stuck<br> inside a Harvard computer in 1947, causing a malfunction

 # 💻 Tech Stack: